rossbrandon/rossbrandon.dev/content/posts/designing-data-systems-with-visibility.md

 ## Isn't This Expensive?

 Yes.
 Definitely.
 However, I believe that designing with this mindset from the beginning will help keep costs and engineering effort within manageable limits.
 When working with large data sets, the querying of this data in real time becomes much more costly (both in money and time).
-While I do acknowledge this and suggest spending design time thinking of how to best query large datasets and weighing the pros and cons of real time reporting vs scheduled aggregations that this tooling can read for less load on crictical systems, I truly believe that the value of this visibility and management tooling speaks for itself.
+While I do acknowledge this and suggest spending design time thinking of how to best query large datasets and weighing the pros and cons of real time reporting vs scheduled aggregations that this tooling can read for less load on critical systems, I truly believe that the value of this visibility and management tooling speaks for itself.
 Especially when we have large customers feeding us millions of documents every day and expecting that updates are reflected in real time in our products and services.

 The ideas discussed here require more effort up front to build but aim to save much more time later on.
 The "fail fast and iterate" approach may want to write this off at first, but I would argue that this tooling *assists* in that iterative approach by giving teams visibility in the behavior of the solutions they are rapidly building and allow for more confidence in iterations and further product MVPs.

+## Give Me the Takeaway

+To put it simply... by taking steps to integrate standardized, robust, and cohesive visibility and management tools into the foundational design of data systems, we not only enhance real-time problem-solving capabilities for our teams but also empower our users, reduce support overhead, and fortify our commitment to data integrity, compliance, and seamless user experiences.
+All of this ultimately paving the way for more efficient and resilient data-driven systems.
+And what kind of data nerd doesn't want that?

 *Data nerds unite!*